 An extraordinary April and the coldest December of the twentiethc century, together with some outstanding summer storms, make 1981 an outstanding year.
 The winter before (1980-81) also had several northerly outbreaks that brought snow to the north.
 It was also a very sunny winter (207 hours in London).
 This year also saw the highest number of tornadoes and waterspouts on record, most of them occurring in the autumn.
 The record number of tornadoes (104) for one day was set in November.
 For once the sunniest places in Britain were not on the south coast or Channel Islands: most remarkable of all is that the sunniest place in the UK in 1981 was Leuchars (Fife) and the sunniest place in England was Boulmer (Northumberland).
 Four of the six sunniest places in the UK that year were on the east coast of Scotland.

 January.
 Slightly milder than average.
-20 cm of snow brought Glasgow to a standstill on the 16th.
+20 cm of snow brought Glasgow to a standstill on the 16th, and the Lossiemouth reached 15.5C on the 29th.

 February.
 Heavy snowfall across Wales and the Midlands on 22-23rd; up to 30 cm in places.